‘Sons of Anarchy’ Actress Kristen Renton Goes After Donald Trump for Contributing to Shortage of Vital Lupus Medication

 So while you are telling people to “try Hydroxychloroquine” (aka plaquenil) because it “may” help...people like myself, who need the drug daily to survive due to my lupus, can no longer obtain the drug because it’s “out of stock.”
 Now what am I suppose to do? https://t.co/PE20hrxivt— Kristen Renton (@KristenRenton) April 5, 2020

-In her Sunday post, Renton, who has been diagnosed with lupus, expressed the fears of many that hydroxychloroquine is becoming increasingly difficult to obtain.
+In her Sunday post, Renton, who has been diagnosed with lupus, expressed the fears of many that hydroxychloroquine is becoming increasingly difficult to obtain for those who require it for autoimmune diseases or other medical conditions.
 Just last week, the FDA added both hydroxychloroquine and chloroquine to its shortages list "due to a significant surge in demand," according to The Hill.
-The shortage comes amid the president’s continued praise of the drugs in his daily briefings.
+The shortage comes amid the president's continued praise of the drugs in his daily briefings.

 "What do you have to lose?
 Take it," the president said Saturday in the clip retweeted by Renton.
 "I really think they should take it.
 But it's their choice.
 And it's their doctor's choice or the doctors in the hospital.
 But hydroxychloroquine.
 Try it, if you'd like."